Quick start

 Different future balances

-What can I use the Retirement Calculator for?
+When should I use the Retirement Calculator?

 This is a long-term projection, not retirement advice.
 It does not include taxes, account rules, contribution limits, market volatility, inflation, benefits, or withdrawal planning.
+Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Related tools

-- Investment Calculator Project investment growth from starting amount, monthly deposits, and return.
+- Investment Calculator Project investment growth from starting money, monthly deposits, return, and time.

 - Compound Interest Calculator Estimate compound growth with deposits, rate, time, and compounding frequency.